jhsu22/droplet-analyzer/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 ## Project Overview
-**Droplet Analyzer** is a Python-based application developed as part of a **Senior Design Project at California State Polytechnic University, Pomona (Cal Poly Pomona)**.
+**Droplet Analyzer** is a Python-based application developed as part of a **Senior Design Project at California State Polytechnic University, Pomona**.

 This software provides a user-friendly interface for performing **Pendant Drop Tensiometry**, a method used to determine the surface tension of a liquid by analyzing the shape of a droplet hanging from a needle.
 By utilizing edge detection algorithms and iteratively fitting the **Young-Laplace equation** to the droplet's profile, the system calculates surface tension, volume, and the Bond number in real-time.